museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+Now the swinging bridge
-soup, the salad, fish and all
+Line that won't be deleted
-are darkened
+My moonlit pillow